Anne McIntosh: European Parliament

-Career in the Commons
+Member of Parliament

-for Vale of York
+MP for Vale of York (1997-2010)

 McIntosh was elected to the House of Commons in the 1997 general election for the Vale of York which she won by a comfortable 9,721 majority and held the seat without difficulty until it was abolished in 2010.
 She was promoted to the Opposition frontbench in 2001 as Spokesperson for Culture, Media and Sport and has since held a number of front bench positions including Transport (2003–2005), Foreign Affairs (2005), Work and Pensions (2005–2007), and Environment, Food and Rural Affairs (2007–2010), though never at Shadow Cabinet level.
 McIntosh was elected as Chairman of the Environment, Food and Rural Affairs Select Committee in 2010.
 In 2014 she received wide acclaim for her "robust chairmanship" and "tackling the establishment head on".

 After boundary changes agreed in 2006, the Vale of York constituency was divided up leaving no obvious successor; the seat most closely associated was Thirsk and Malton which was the successor to Ryedale, held since 1987 by John Greenway.
 McIntosh and Greenway went head-to-head for the newly created seat.
 On 18 November 2006, the newly formed Thirsk and Malton Conservative Association chose McIntosh as their candidate for the ensuing general election.